anniehedgpeth/anniehedgpeth.github.io/_posts/2019-01-02-inspec-basics-11.md

 # Concluding Thoughts

+There are a ton of resources ready to use that you can find [here](https://www.inspec.io/docs/reference/resources/#azure-resources).
+I encourage you to take a look and explore what all can be audited with InSpec out of the box.

 This is not a new tool, by any stretch.
 I remember at ChefConf 2017 talking to [Dominik Richter](https://twitter.com/arlimus?lang=en), co-creator of InSpec, about it, and I had to keep it hush because it wasn't released yet.
 I was very eager to use it because I was working with Terraform a lot at the time, and I could see a ton of value in it.
 After InSpec 2.0 was released with Azure resources, I gave it a go, but it was buggy for a little while _or maybe I was buggy_, so I didn't use it.
 Whatever the case, I overcame the user error and the bugs got fixed, and it's super easy now!
 Like so easy I want to use it for everything.

 *Who's has need of validating Azure resources in your organization?* Help them out and whip up a quick profile!
 Or just send them this post and show them how easy it is to use.
 Seriously, they'll love you for it.